Sea-BirdScientific/seabirdscientific/CONTRIBUTING.md

 ### Formatting and Style Tools
 - Run [black](https://github.com/python/black) on your Python file(s) before submitting your pull request.
 It will make your code more readable and will automatically align it with much of [PEP 8](https://www.python.org/dev/peps/pep-0008/) formatting.

-  Black can be run on individual files or directories by running ```black path/to/file.py```.
-Running ```black src``` from the root directory of the toolkit folder will format all the .py files within src directory and its sub-directories.
+  Black can be run on individual files or directories by running `black path/to/file.py`.
+Running `black src` from the root directory of the toolkit folder will format all the .py files within src directory and its sub-directories.

   The pyproject.toml file includes a setting that sets the maximum line length used by black to 99 characters.

 - Run [pylint](https://github.com/pylint-dev/pylint) on your Python file(s) before submitting your pull request.
 It will help identify errors and style issues in your code.

-  Pylint can be used to check an individual file by running ```pylint path/to/file.py```.
-Running ```pylint src``` from the root directory of the toolkit folder will check all files in the src directory.
+  Pylint can be used to check an individual file by running `pylint path/to/file.py`.
+Running `pylint src` from the root directory of the toolkit folder will check all files in the src directory.

 - Run [mypy](http://www.mypy-lang.org) on your Python file(s) before submitting your pull request.
 This will help identify errors and improve code quality.

-  Mypy can be used to check an individual file by running ```mypy --ignore-missing-imports path/to/file.py```.
-Running ```mypy --ignore-missing-imports src``` from the root directory of the toolkit folder will check all files in the src directory.
+  Mypy can be used to check an individual file by running `mypy path/to/file.py`.
+Running `mypy src` from the root directory of the toolkit folder will check all files in the src directory.

-- Ensure that your code compiles before submitting by running ```python -m compileall ./src``` from the root directory of the toolkit folder.
+- Ensure that your code compiles before submitting by running `python -m compileall ./src` from the root directory of the toolkit folder.

 ### Documenting
-- Make use of docstrings based upon [PEP 257](https://peps.python.org/pep-0257/) to make your code more understandable.
+- Make use of docstrings based upon the [Sphinx docstring format](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html) to help make your code more understandable and consistent with the rest of the toolkit.
 - Ensure that your language is concise and free of grammatical errors.
 - If this is your first submission to the toolkit, add your name and GitHub account to the list of [Contributors](CONTRIBUTORS.md).